IBM-Bluemix-Docs/compare-comply/schema.md

 ### Note on `location` objects
 {: #location-note}

-The `location` object is contained inside the vast majority of element definitions.
+The `location` object is included with the majority of element definitions.
 The object identifies the location of an element.
 The object contains two index numbers, `begin` and `end`.
 The index numbers indicate the beginning and ending positions, respectively, of the element as character numbers in the HTML document that the service created from your input document.

 For example, a `text` string with the value `Amount due` might have a corresponding `location` object such as
 ```json